 Maybe you need to pull out your paints and paint a peaceful picture.

 Maybe you need to rest in a bubble bath?

 Whatever self-care fills you up, do some now.
-For lots of great ideas in each of the 6 areas of self-care, you can read more about conducting Self-Care Like a Boss.
+For many great ideas in each of the six areas of self-care, you can read more about conducting Self-Care Like a Boss.
 You can also print out a beautiful chart of ideas to hang somewhere to remind you what to do for yourself.
 You can find a Self-Care Like a Boss Chart in my Resource Library.
 Subscribing to my newsletter is one way to get your free password to the resource library.
-You can subscribe in the form below or in the sidebar.
+You can subscribe in the form below or the sidebar.